An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 Note: If the needle on your syringe isn’t long enough to reach the canister you may need to get creative.
 If you need to bend the needle on the syringe, slide a guitar string into the needle, bend it, then remove the guitar string.
 This will allow you to create a bend without kinking the needle.

-4. With 1.5 cc of fluid in the canister, temporarily seal the canister’s fill hole.
+4. Cover the canister’s fill hole.
+With 1.5 cc of fluid now in the canister, temporarily seal the canister’s fill hole.
 This can be done with a small piece of masking tape.
-This will allow you to go back in to fine-tune the level of fluid prior to re-sealing it.
+This will allow you to go back in to fine-tune the level of fluid if you need to, prior to re-sealing it.

 5. Reassemble the tremolo unit and try it.
 While it is running, tilt the tremolo unit slightly from side to side.
 If the tremolo sounds stronger when tilted you have too little or too much fluid.
 It should be easy to determine which by noticing that the internal “guitar signal” pin is not in the center of the canister (see below).
 Unplug the unit and adjust the fluid level.
 (You’ll notice at this point that the critical advantage of using a syringe is that it allows you to accurately add and remove fluid.)

-6. Add or remove some fluid as needed and repeat steps 4 and 5.
-Once the fluid level is allowing the tremolo to sound its strongest, permanently reseal the canister by resoldering the canister hole.
+6. Add or remove fluid as needed.
+Repeat steps 4 and 5.
+Once the fluid level is allowing the tremolo to sound its strongest, permanently reseal the canister by re-soldering the canister hole.

 Tip: On several of my DeArmond units I used a small brass pin or tiny brass screw to help seal the fill hole.
 Place it in the hole – the head will prevent it from falling through.
 Then solder over the head.
 This makes it easier to reseal, and it’s a nice trick to help get back into the canister when that becomes necessary again in the future.
 (On recent restorations I have soldered a small brass nut over the hole.
 Then used a tiny brass screw with an O-ring to seal it.
 This makes the canister easily refillable in the future.
-However, these are tiny, microscopic (jewerly-like) hardware parts that can be very difficult to find – I wouldn’t recommend this unless these super-tiny parts can be found.)
+However, these are tiny, microscopic (jewelry-like) hardware parts that can be very difficult to find – I wouldn’t recommend this unless these super-tiny parts can be found, and you have a lot of patience.)

 Adjusting the fluid level